Harlequin (DC Comics)

 The Harlequin is the name of four clown-themed DC Comics characters.

-The original Harlequin was a foe of the Golden Age Green Lantern and later became his wife.
+The original Harlequin was a foe of the Golden Age Green Lantern (Alan Scott) and later became his wife.
 The second Harlequin originally debuted as the Joker's Daughter and was a member of the Teen Titans.
 The third Harlequin was a member of the Injustice Unlimited supervillain team and battled Infinity, Inc. The fourth Harlequin has only appeared on a few occasions and is an enemy of Alan Scott.

 Joker's daughter becomes Harlequin in Teen Titans #48.

 Publication history

 The Molly Mayne version of the Harlequin first appeared in All-American Comics #89 and was created by Robert Kanigher and Irwin Hasen.

 The Marcie Cooper version of the Harlequin first appeared in Infinity, Inc. #46 and was created by Roy Thomas.

 The unidentified Harlequin first appeared in Green Lantern Corps Quarterly #5 and was created by Ron Marz and Jim Balent.

 The Harlequin appears in All-New Batman: The Brave and the Bold #7 (July 2011).